 The MSND program is offered completely online, without any on-campus requirements.
 Students will take courses in 7-week blocks, one 3.0 credit course at a time.
-The total program consists of 12 courses of 3.0 credits each, for a total of 36 credits, plus 3.0 credits of supervised experiential learning (SEL) in a professional work environment.
+The total program consists of 12 didactic courses of 3.0 credits each, for a total of 36 credits, plus 3.0 credits of supervised experiential learning (SEL) in a professional work environment (39.0 credits).
+If a graduate student elects to complete a Research Thesis, which is optional, that is an additional 3.0 credits divided over 3 separate courses (total of 42.0 credits).
 If the program is completed in the suggested sequence, the program can be completed in 24 months.

 King's College does not provide financial aid to graduate students.
 However, graduate students can apply for federal and state financial aid and for private loans.
-To apply for federal loans, graduate students must complete the FAFSA.
-You are strongly encouraged to contact King's
+See section on Tuition and Fees for Financial Aid information that applies to all Graduate Students.